longhorn/longhorn/enhancements/20240423-longhorn-commandline-interface.md

 Other Commands:
   global-options   Print global options inherited by all scommands

-Use "longhorn-toolbox <command> --help" for more information about a given command.
+Use "longhornctl <command> --help" for more information about a given command.
 ```